pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 Before you contribute to pretix itself or its documentation, read our [code of conduct](https://docs.pretix.eu/dev/development/contribution/codeofconduct.html) carefully.
 Adhere to this code of conduct while making contributions.

-## How to write documentation for pretix
+## The four maxims of documentation

 When writing documentation for pretix, do your best to stick to the [maxims of conversation](https://en.wikipedia.org/wiki/Cooperative_principle#Grice's_maxims) as postulated by linguist Paul Grice.
 These maxims, when applied to the task of documenting pretix, entail the following: